Conservation Aids Mallards in Navigating Modern Flyway

 Few North American game birds enjoy the notoriety of the mallard.
 From urban parks to the most remote river bends, these ducks – especially the green-headed males – are perhaps the most recognizable of all the species.
 Their images have graced multiple Federal Duck Stamps and their winged migration gives yearly signals of an oncoming winter to all who look skyward.
 In addition, the mallard is the most prolific breeder in the waterfowl world, a fact that aids conservationists and sportsmen and wildlife watchers who delight in the duck’s beauty.

-Though conservation is a year-round effort, on the fourth Saturday of every September, millions of Americans celebrate the success of the mallard and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
+Every year, on the 4th Saturday of September, millions of Americans celebrate the success of the mallard and many other species as part of National Hunting and Fishing Day activities that will be going on nationwide.
 National Hunting and Fishing Day began after a presidential proclamation in 1972 that sets aside the fourth Saturday of each September for the event.
 Since then, national, regional, state and local organizations have staged thousands of open house hunting- and fishing-related events everywhere from shooting ranges to suburban frog ponds, providing millions of Americans with a chance to experience, understand and appreciate traditional outdoor sports.

 The careful waterfowl conservation efforts of the past have given millions of people the thrill of hearing the mallard call to a mate in the distance, to view it in its natural habitat and to restore its population to huntable populations.
 Conservation groups, sportsmen and women and wildlife watchers alike are all stakeholders in the future of the mallard and all waterfowl, to ensure that these species take to the skies and swims in our ponds and marshes long enough for future generations to see.